d1zs3c/OnlineTerminalChat/README.md

 🖥️ OnlineTerminalChat

-With these scripts, you can communicate securely with anyone in the world via the terminal using end-to-end encryption.
-Just set an initial password and a 32-bit key to encrypt messages.
+Using these scripts, you can communicate with anyone in the world via a terminal in an encrypted way.
+Set an initial password and a 32-bit key to encrypt the messages.
-🚀 Getting Started
+🚀 Steps
-1. Install Dependencies

-Make sure you have Python installed.
-Then, install the required libraries:
+    Download the required libraries:

 pip install cryptography tk

-2. Configure

-    Choose a password and a 32-bit key.
+    Choose a password and a 32-bit key

-    Update these values in the three scripts: launch_serverchat.sh, launch_client.sh, and launch_bot.sh.

-3. Set Up Ngrok

-    Create a free Ngrok account.

-    Connect your authtoken:
+    Edit the following scripts and set your values:

+    launch_serverchat.sh

+    launch_client.sh

+    launch_bot.sh

+    Configure ngrok (it's free):

+        Create an account at ngrok.com

+        Add your auth token:

 ngrok config add-authtoken YOUR_TOKEN_HERE

-4. Launch the Server
+    Run the server:

 ./launch_serverchat.sh

-This will start the chat server and open a tunnel with Ngrok.
-5. Copy the Ngrok Address

-Copy the IP address and port shown by Ngrok (something like 2.tcp.eu.ngrok.io 10982).
+    Copy the IP and port provided by ngrok, for example:
-6. Launch the Client

-In a new terminal:
+2.tcp.eu.ngrok.io 10982

+    Run the client in another terminal:

 ./launch_client.sh 2.tcp.eu.ngrok.io 10982

-7. (Optional) Keep the Server Alive
+    (Optional) Keep the connection alive with the bot:

-If you want the server to stay online even without traffic, run the bot script:

 ./launch_bot.sh 2.tcp.eu.ngrok.io 10982

-8. Login & Chat
+    Login & Chat

-    Enter your password and pick a username.
+        Enter your password

+        Choose a username

-    Start chatting securely from your terminal!
+        Start chatting securely!